johgle/master-dpp/README.md

 # Digital Product Passport Prototype

 A functional proof-of-concept implementation of a Digital Product Passport (DPP) system developed as part of a Master’s thesis at the Norwegian University of Science and Technology (NTNU), June 2025.
-The prototype implements a modular architecture combining CAD data, a custom-built DPP ontology, and a web-based interface to support circular economy objectives such as product traceability and lifecycle transparency.
+The prototype implements a modular architecture combining CAD data, a custom-built DPP ontology, a semantic knowledge base, and a web-based interface to support circular economy objectives such as product traceability and lifecycle transparency.

 ## Overview